 The patient is placed in a comfortable supine position on the table with the feet slightly lower than the head.

 The area from the nipples downward to the symphysis is shaved.
 The skin over the sternum, lower chest wall, and the entire abdomen is cleaned with the appropriate antiseptic solutions.

 A liberal incision starting over the xiphoid and extending down the midline to the umbilicus is made (figure 1).
 When the xiphoid is elongated, it is removed to enhance the exposure of the esophagogastric junction.
 Active arterial bleeding in either xiphocostal angle is controlled with a transfixing suture of 00 silk.

 The peritoneum is opened and the abdomen explored with special attention given to the gallbladder, duodenal bulb, and the size of the esophageal hiatus.
 A considerable portion of the stomach may be up in the chest as a result of the enlarged hiatus opening.

 It is important to develop good exposure of the margins of the esophageal hiatus.
 The exposure is improved by dividing the relatively avascular triangular ligament of the left lobe of the liver and rotating it toward the midline (figure 2).
 It is retracted medially by a large S retractor applied to a moist pad placed over the mobilized left lobe (figure 3).

-The peritoneum over the esophagus is incised and the esophagus mobilized with the ...
+The peritoneum over the esophagus is ...